Privacy Notices

 Our services are not intended for use by nor directed to individuals under the age of eighteen (18).
 If we learn that we have collected or received personal information from individuals under the age of eighteen (18), we will delete the personal information or otherwise comply with applicable law.
 We do not knowingly sell personal information of children under the age of eighteen (18).

-If you believe we have collected personal information from individuals under the age of eighteen (18), a parent or guardian may make a data privacy opt-out request or limit our use of sensitive personal information (subject to limitations and exceptions under applicable law) by visiting Your Privacy Choices.
+If for some reason, you believe we have collected personal information from individuals under the age of eighteen (18), you may reach out to us via the contact center.
+Additionally, a parent or guardian may make a data privacy opt-out request or limit our use of sensitive personal information (subject to limitations and exceptions under applicable law) by visiting Submit an Opt-Out / Limitation Request.

 We maintain a comprehensive information security program with administrative (policies, standards, and processes), physical, and technical controls designed to protect the confidentiality, integrity, and accessibility of personal information.